 Design

 The research design was an online survey using QualtricsTM platform (Qualtrics, Drive Provo, UT).
 Participants were provided an information statement that outlined the aims, requirements, and confidentiality of the study.
 The initial question to the survey was an informed consent agreement that required the participant to complete before access to the questionnaire was granted.
-The questionnaire was based on two previous questionnaires developed by the European Federation of Radiographic Societies (EFRS) Educational Wing focussing on key issues relating to radiography education.1, 13 The survey was presented to participants in English language only as this was the approach previously adopted.
+The questionnaire was based on two previous questionnaires developed by the EFRS Educational Wing focussing on key issues relating to radiography education.1, 13 The survey was presented to participants in English language only as this was the approach previously adopted.
 The questionnaire comprised of open and closed questions and consisted of sections designed to ascertain data on: type, level and duration of education programmes leading to an initial or pre-registration qualification in medical radiation practice; pre-clinical skill development and clinical placement within programmes.
 The survey was open to participants 17 May 2019 and closed 31 October 2019.

 The questionnaire focused on the amount and types of practical training within a programme (two questions), supervisory arrangements (ten questions), placement logistics (two questions), quality assurance processes (one question) and the assessment of clinical competencies (two questions).
 All respondents consented to data being identifiable in terms of educational institution and country.
 Backtracking was not permitted between sections of the survey.